 The film is also impressive in its multilingualism.
 Bambara, Tamasheq, French, Arabic and English are all spoken by the characters.
 The relationship between language and religion is important; just as the film presents multiple versions of Islam, so the multiple languages remind us that the religion can’t be reduced to one viewpoint, one cultural or personal perspective.
 Long scenes depict characters translating to, or for, other characters.
 Sometimes a character translating will misinterpret or change the speaker’s original words.
 At other times characters are unable to understand one other.
 “Your Arabic is terrible,” a senior jihadist tells one of his juniors.
 “Speak in English.”
 This in itself gets at the heart of the battle over Islam, which is a battle over translation or interpretation.
 How do the jihadists translate this religion?
 How do the millions of ordinary Muslims who live and breathe Islam on a daily basis translate it?
 Is there one interpretation that’s more valid than the rest?

 What is refreshing is that Westerners—and Westerners’ views on Islam—are notably side-lined in this film.
 “Timbuktu” shows us Muslim characters grappling with Islam.
-In a Q&A after a screening of the film at the Film Forum in New York on February 7th, Sissako made the point that it’s necessary for Muslims to engage in more debate within their own communities about the religion.
+In a Q&A after a screening of the film at the Film Forum in Manhattan in New York City on February 7th, Sissako made the point that it’s necessary for Muslims to engage in more debate within their own communities about the religion.
 The film dramatizes this idea.
 The imam of the local mosque argues over the meaning of jihad with the newly-arrived fundamentalists; two jihadists disagree about whether Kidane, the hero, is a good Muslim; a woman fish-seller confronts the “Islamic Police” about the impracticalities of their injunction that women wear gloves.
 She’s fish-seller: how can she wash her fish with gloves on?